Tallong railway station

-Tallong railway station is a heritage-listed railway station located on the Main South line in New South Wales, Australia.
+Tallong railway station is a heritage-listed railway station located on the Main Southern line in New South Wales, Australia.
 It serves the village of Tallong, opening in 1869 as a small halt named Barbers Creek Tank.
 A platform was opened on 16 April 1878 and it was renamed Tallong on 6 April 1905.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

-Platforms & services
+Platforms and services

 Tallong has two side platforms.
-It is serviced by early morning and evening NSW TrainLink Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.
+It is serviced by early morning and evening Sydney Trains Intercity Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.

 During the day it is served by one NSW TrainLink road coach service in each direction between Moss Vale and Goulburn.

 Transport links

 Berrima Buslines operates one route to and from Tallong railway station: